vignesan-siva/vignesan-siva/README.md

 - 👋 Hi, I’m @vignesan-siva
 - 👀 I’m interested in data science and machine learning
 - 🌱 I’m currently working imagecon
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for data scientist job
 - 📫 How to reach me this is email:vigneshsiva3699@gmail.com

 <!---